Heart Health: Conversation Starters

 Encourage your loved one to take steps that can improve heart health.
 For example, you can say:

 - "Eating healthy is important for heart health.
-You need a mix of healthy foods — like fruits, vegetables, whole grains, proteins, fat-free or low-fat dairy, and oils.
+You need a mix of healthy foods — like fruits, vegetables, whole grains, proteins, fat-free or low-fat dairy, and vegetable oils.
 Why don't we go shopping and cook a healthy meal together?"

 - "Getting active is good for your heart.
 Let's go for a walk after dinner!"